ehols001/JavaScript-Calculator/README.md

 # JavaScript Calculator

-Created and devloped by Evan Holster
+Created and developed by Evan Holster

 ## Getting Started with Create React App